Turnage-Digital/Holmes/docs/ARCHITECTURE.md

   This ensures middleware and security code remain database-agnostic.
 - Host projects (`Holmes.App.Server`) wire modules through DI by referencing each module's `*.Application` and `*.Infrastructure.Sql`.
-- Controllers inject query interfaces (`IUserQueries`, `ICustomerQueries`) and MediatR—never DbContext.
+- Controllers inject `IMediator` for all queries and commands—never query interfaces or DbContext directly.
+  Security interfaces (`ICurrentUserAccess`, `ICurrentUserInitializer`) and special-case infrastructure (e.g., `IEventStore` for audit) are the only other allowed injections.
 - Build outputs (`bin/`, `obj/`) stay inside each project and remain git-ignored.

 **Cross-module boundary rule (CRITICAL)**